calculquebec/cq-openrefine/openrefine_tutorial_en.md

 So these are perfect data for a class!
 On your personal computer, should have **extracted the csv file to your computer.**

-On the server, we will let OpenRefine create a project directly from the dataset on the host server by using https://data.montreal.ca/dataset/49ff9fe4-eb30-4c1a-a30a-fca82d4f5c2f/resource/6173de60-c2da-4d63-bc75-0607cb8dcb74/download/declarations-exterminations-punaises-de-lit.csv
+On the server, we will let OpenRefine create a project directly from the dataset on the host server by using https://donnees.montreal.ca/dataset/49ff9fe4-eb30-4c1a-a30a-fca82d4f5c2f/resource/6173de60-c2da-4d63-bc75-0607cb8dcb74/download/declarations-exterminations-punaises-de-lit.csv

 ### Creating a project
 OpenRefine can import several types of files: **tsv (tab separated), csv (comma separated), xls, xlsx, JSON, XML, RDF as XML, Google Spreadsheets**, etc.

-1. In the **"Create Project"** tab (we could choose a file from the web, but let's use the downloaded csv)
+1. In the **Home screen**, find **"Create Project"** tab
-2. Click **"Choose Files"** to find the csv file on your computer
+2. Click **"Web Addresses (URLs)"** .
+We could choose to pick a local file but this time we'll fetch the dataset directly from the web. https://donnees.montreal.ca/dataset/49ff9fe4-eb30-4c1a-a30a-fca82d4f5c2f/resource/6173de60-c2da-4d63-bc75-0607cb8dcb74/download/declarations-exterminations-punaises-de-lit.csv

+> Tip: It is convenient to select "Parse cell text into numbers, dates, ..." but if can use more memory than you'd expect.
+If you're dealing with a large dataset, you might want to leave that unchecked and convert strings as needed.

 3. Click **"Next"**.
 4. You be able to **preview the file**.
 5. You can **change the encoding**, which may be interesting if you are working in windows (UTF-8).
 6. Play around with the file separation types at the bottom to see the results.
 7. If everything looks correct, give a name **to the copy of the file** and click **"Create Project"**.
+You can always change the name of your project in the project bar at the top of the screen.
+8. In the next page, you'll see the **Project bar** at the top, where you can edit the name of your project.
-8. Take a look at the column names.
+9. Take a look at the column names in the grid.
 9. In OpenRefine, changes are mostly made to **columns**.
 We can also see that there are **lines** and each piece of information is contained in a **cell**.

 <img src = "webpage.png" width = "400">